NorthOcean/Project-Iris/README_MSN.md

 ## Training

 The `MSN` contains two main sub-networks, the `MSNAlpha` and the `MSNBeta`.
-It predict agents' multi-style future predictions end-to-end.
+It predicts agents' multi-style future predictions end-to-end.
 For easier training, we divide it into `MSNAlpha` and `MSNBeta`, and apply gradient densest separately according to their loss functions.
-Please train each of them together to evaluate the `MSN` performence.
+Please train each of them together to evaluate the `MSN` performance.
 But don't worry, you can use it as a regular end-to-end model after training.

 ### `MSNAlpha`

 `MSNAlpha` contains layers in the `style hypothesis` stage.
 To train the `MSNAlpha` model, you can pass the `--model msna` argument to run the `main.py`.
-You should also specific the number of `hidden behavior category` by the argument `--K_train` before training the `MSNAlpha`.
+You should also specify the number of `hidden behavior category` by the argument `--K_train` before training the `MSNAlpha`.
 See section `Args Used` to learn how other args work when training and evaluating.
-Attention that do not pass anything the argument `--load` when training, or it will start *evaluating* the loaded model.
+Attention that does not pass anything the argument `--load` when training, or it will start *evaluating* the loaded model.

 For example, you can train the `MSNAlpha` via the following arguments: